barbecuesteve/api-governance/exec-summary.md

 ### **1. Financial Risk: Capital Inefficiency and Margin Erosion**

 Organizations with 250+ services unknowingly pay engineering teams to solve the same problems multiple times, accumulating 15-20 redundant implementations of core capabilities while competitors operate with leaner cost structures.
-For a 200-engineer organization, 30-40% capacity loss to duplication represents **$6-9M annually in wasted labor** plus $500K-2M in redundant infrastructure spend.
+For a 200-engineer organization, that capacity loss to duplication represents **$6-9M annually in wasted labor** plus $500K-2M in redundant infrastructure spend.
 This directly erodes competitive margins and starves strategic initiatives of funding.

-Centralized API discovery and reuse enforcement eliminates 30-40% of duplicative work, recapturing substantial engineering capacity for revenue-generating priorities. **Time to benefit: 3-6 months** as teams begin discovering and adopting existing services.
+Centralized API discovery and reuse enforcement eliminates a lot of duplicative work, recapturing substantial engineering capacity for revenue-generating priorities. **Time to benefit: 3-6 months** as teams begin discovering and adopting existing services.

 ---